 Deep fake TIMIT

-Deep fake Texas Instruments/Massachusetts Institute of Technology (TIMIT) is a database containing a collection of swapped faces videos generated by GAN.
+Deep Fake Texas Instruments/Massachusetts Institute of Technology (TIMIT) is a database containing a collection of swapped faces videos generated by GAN.
 The database was produced by both a lower quality model with 64×64 size and a higher quality model with 128×128 size.
 Each fake video collection contains 32 subjects, and for each subject there were 10 fictitious videos.
 [27]

-Software used for deepfake detection
+Deepfake Detection Software

-SENTINEL (The Guard)
+Sentinel (The Guard)

 The platform works by analysing critical visual and auditory cues to detect deep fakes.
 The architecture of Sentinel is based on a multi-layer defence system that includes a vast database of deepfakes and neural network classifiers.
 This advanced AI detection system is specifically designed to recognize deepfake videos and audio through the analysis of facial expressions, blinking patterns, and audio manipulation.
-The incorporation of convolutional neural networks further enhances its detection capabilities, allowing for a comprehensive examination of various media types.[28]
+The incorporation of CNNs further enhances its detection capabilities, allowing for a comprehensive examination of various media types.[28]

-SENSITY
+Sensity

 Sensity (All-In-One Deepfake Detection) is a leading platform dedicated to deep fake detection in 2025.
-The company employs advanced artificial intelligence and deep learning algorithms to analyse various attributes of digital con- tent, identifying inconsistencies that could indicate a deepfake.
+The company employs advanced artificial intelligence and deep learning algorithms to analyse various attributes of digital content, identifying inconsistencies that could indicate a deepfake.
 Sensity’s architecture is built on a multi-layered detection framework that combines visual, audio, and metadata analyses.
 The system inspects textures and edges within media files to identify signs of manipulation, particularly around facial features where deepfakes often struggle to maintain realism.
 Sensity’s working mechanism involves submitting media content through its platform, where various algorithms conduct automatic analyses to detect potential manipulations .
 Specifically, the detection process examines pixel data, voice inconsistencies, and structural attributes of the media to ascertain its authenticity.
 This real-time capability enables immediate alerts and assessments regarding suspicious content, which is crucial for timely intervention in instances of misinformation or fraud.[29]

-DUCKDUCKGOOSE
+DuckDuckGoose

 Duck Duck Goose is a multi-layered system that analyses various aspects of media files, including textures and edges, to pinpoint signs of manipulation, especially around facial features where deepfakes can be most difficult to detect.
 The company’s software offers solutions for detecting a wide range of deep fakes, including videos, images, voices, and texts, serving as vital tools for identity verification and fraud prevention.
 The deep fake detector enables real-time detection capabilities, as the software can provide results in under a second, offering users immediate insights into the authenticity of the content they are evaluating.
 [30]